mpv-player/mpv/DOCS/man/en/options.rst

     Time in milliseconds to recognize two consecutive button presses as a double-click (default: 300).

+``--dump-stats=<filename>``
+    Write certain statistics to the given file.
+The file is truncated on opening.
+The file will contain raw samples, each with a timestamp.
+To make this file into a readable, the script ``TOOLS/stats-conv.py`` can be used (which currently displays it as a graph).

+    This option is useful for debugging only.

 ``--dvbin=<options>``
     Pass the following parameters to the DVB input module, in order to override the default ones: